matthewfeickert-talks/talk-chep-2024/talk.md

 .large[
 * Raw [PHYSLITE](https://atlas-physlite-content.web.cern.ch/) is not easily loadable by columnar analysis tools outside of ROOT
    - Challenges for correctly handling `ElementLinks` and custom objects
-* Awkward Array supports [`behaviors`](https://awkward-array.org/doc/2.6/reference/ak.behavior.html), which allow efficiently reinterpreting data on the fly
+* Awkward Array supports [`behaviors`](https://awkward-array.org/doc/2.6/reference/ak.behavior.html), which allow for efficiently reinterpreting data on the fly
-* ATLAS AMG members have contributed to open ecosystem development to support PHYSLITE in both Uproot and [Coffea](https://coffeateam.github.io/coffea/api/coffea.nanoevents.PHYSLITESchema.html#coffea.nanoevents.PHYSLITESchema)
+* ATLAS members have contributed to open ecosystem development to support PHYSLITE in both Uproot and [Coffea](https://coffeateam.github.io/coffea/api/coffea.nanoevents.PHYSLITESchema.html#coffea.nanoevents.PHYSLITESchema)
 * Continuing to support fixes to both the PyHEP ecosystem tools as well as reporting issues to PHYSLITE
    - Work by [ATLAS IRIS-HEP Fellow Sam Kelson](https://indico.cern.ch/event/1449314/contributions/6101290/) ]